Ralphus5/Shadow_Drift/README.md

 ## 🎮 Gameplay

 **Shadow Drift** is a fast-paced arcade dodger.
-Avoid obstacles, collect fruits, and survive as long as possible.
+Avoid obstacles, collect coins and fruits, and survive as long as possible.
-Score increases over time and with fruit pickups and when shooting obstacles.
+Score increases over time and with coin/fruit pickups and when shooting obstacles.
 Hitting an obstacle costs health.
 The game ends when health reaches zero.

 ### Game States